Understanding Ovarian Cancer

 • Lynch syndrome (hereditary non-polyposis colorectal cancer)

-There is no definite way to prevent ovarian cancer, but there are some factors that reduce the risk:
+There is no definite way to prevent ovarian cancer, but there are some factors that can help reduce the risk:

 • Use of oral contraceptives, especially 10+ years